 The man looked over at her, causing her to duck down beneath the suds a little bit more.
 Her hair, she noticed, was as bright a red as it had ever been.

 “My name is Havarseth, but everyone just calls me Bluefingers.”
 He held up a hand and wiggled the fingers, which were all stained dark with blue ink from writing.
 “I am head scribe and steward to his Excellent Grace Susebron, God King of Hallandren.
-In simpler terms, I’m pretty much in charge of the palace attendants, as well as general overseer of any and all servants in the Court of Gods.”
+In simpler terms, I manage the palace attendants, as well as oversee all servants in the Court of Gods.”

 He paused, eying her.
-“I also make certain that everyone stays on schedule and does what they are supposed to,” he added.
+“I also make certain that everyone stays on schedule and does what they are supposed to.”

 Some of the younger girls began bringing pitchers of water to the side of the tub, and the women used these to rinse Siri’s hair.
 She turned, trying to keep a waterlogged eye on Bluefingers and his serving boy.

 “Now,” Bluefingers said, turning back to his ledger.
 “The palace tailors are working very quickly on your gown.
 We had a good estimate of your size, but the final measurements were, of course, necessary to complete the process.
-I’m glad to see that the estimates were close.
 We should have the garment ready for you in a short time.”

 The serving women dunked Siri’s head again.

-“There are some things you need to know,” Bluefingers continued.
-“Royalty here in Hallendran isn’t want you are accustomed to.
-Here, the God King does not associate with regular people.
-He is not only Retuned, but the holiest of all Gods.
-He does not speak to his inferiors--and that, I’m afraid, includes you. .”
+“There are some things we need to discuss,” Bluefingers continued.
+“I presume you have been primed and taught concerning the proper method of treating his Royal Excellency?”

+Siri fell silent.

+“Ah,” Bluefingers said, apparently reading her expression.
+“Well then, this could be. . .interesting.
+Allow me to give you some suggestions.”

+Siri nodded.

+“First, please understand that the Emperor’s will is law.
+He needs no reason or justification for what he does.
+Your life, like all of our lives, is in his hands.
+Second, please understand that the God King does not speak with people such as you or I. You will not talk to him when you go to him.
+Do you understand?”

 Siri spit out a bit of soapy water.
-“What?” she asked.
-“I’m not even going to be able to speak to my husband?”
+“The priest said something about that before.
+You mean I’m not even able to be able to speak to my husband?”

 “I’m afraid not,” Bluefingers said.
-“You must understand, my lady.
-His Majesty is holy beyond anything you can conceive or understand.
-You, as his consort, are blessed beyond all other people in that you will be allowed to bear his child.
-It is a great honor.
-You. . .understand that, do you not?”

-“I. . .guess.”

-“Good,” Bluefingers said, scribbling something on his ledger.
-One of the serving women turned, nodding to him.

-“Ah, finished are we?” he asked.
-“Excellent.
-Let us proceed, then.”

-“Can’t they speak?”
-Siri asked, eying the women in their sodden blue outfits.

-“Of course they can,” Bluefingers said.
-“But, they are dedicated servants of his holiness.
-During their hours of service, their duty is to be as useful as possible without being distracting.
-They only speak when necessary.
-Now, if you’ll continue. . . .”

-Siri stood stubbornly in the water, despite the way that the silent women tried to pull her out.
-Her initial awe and worry was fading, perhaps because of the prospect of standing naked in front of a man she didn’t know.
-Bluefingers looked away from his ledger when she didn’t move, frowning.
-He must have correctly interpreted the look in her eyes, however, because he turned around with a sigh, turning the serving boy by his shoulder as well.

-Siri finally allowed herself to be led out of the bath.
-The wet women left her, walking into a hallway--probably to change--and several others approached, leading Siri toward a smaller tub.
-She frowned, as she was led forward.
-“What’s this?” she asked.

-“Rinsing tub,” Bluefingers said, still facing away.
+“None of us can.”

+“Then how does he make judgments and rulings?” she asked, wiping her eyes.

+“The Council of Gods handles most mundane matters,” Bluefingers explained.
+“The God King is above the day-to-day governance of the kingdom.
+When it does become necessary for him to communicate, he gives his judgments to his priests, who then reveal it to the world.”

+She nodded again.

+“It is unconventional that you are allowed to touch him,” Bluefingers continued.
+“Fathering a child is a necessary annoyance for him.
+It is our job to present you in as pleasing a way as possible, and avoid--at all costs--irritating him in any way.”

+Austre, God of colors, she thought.
+What kind of creature is this?

+Bluefingers eyed her.
+“I know something of your temperament, Vessel,” he said.
+“We have, of course, done research about the children of the Idris monarchy.
+Let me be a little more personal, and perhaps a little too direct.
+If you speak directly to the God King, he will likely order you executed.
+I would not risk offending him.
+He is not a man of patience, like your father.